foobarbetty/Bettys_Portfolio/FooBarBetty_Website/README.md

 FooBar(Betty) website
 =========

-Well folks... www.foobarbetty.com is FINALLY "finished" and posted for all to see!
+This website serves two purposes:

-As a way to ramp up on HTML5, CSS3, JavaScript and PHP, I've built everything from scratch and kept it all to just a single HTML and CSS file.
+* A fun way to keep current with HTML5, CSS3, JavaScript and PHP (I've built everything from scratch)

-It took way longer than anticipated (...of course it did) but I'm really proud of the result and learned so much in the process.
+* A virtual resume and portfolio
+*
+I'm continuosly adding new features and have learned so much in the process.
+As this is an ongoing project, you'll need to go right to the site for the most recent version of source code.
+Though I will try to update this repository, regularly.

-Happy exploring and as always, please don't hesitate to reach out with suggestions.
+Happy exploring and as always, please don't hesitate to reach out with questions or suggestions.

+www.foobarbetty.com